renatootescu/tampermonkey-script-low-vis-linkedin-jobs/README.md

 ## PROBLEM

-Linkedin Job Search is flooded with Promoted jobs.
-These jobs appear in search result and many times are not relevant to the search terms.
+Linkedin Job Search shows jobs already viewed/saved together with new jobs.
+These jobs appear in search result and are redundant.

 ## SOLUTION